 - People with underlying medical conditions including

-- People with chronic kidney disease undergoing dialysis
+- Chronic kidney disease

-- People with liver disease
+- Liver disease

 A reasonable accommodation is any change or adjustment to employment duties or work environment that permits a person to perform the essential functions of their position.
 For example, a reasonable accommodation may include, but is not limited to, teleworking, using plexiglass or other barriers to ensure minimum distancing, providing personal protective gear, modifying schedules or moving workstations.
 Each request will be addressed on a case-by-case basis to determine whether an accommodation can be provided without causing an undue hardship on the operations of the College.
 To assist in the decision-making process, the College may request health-related information or documentation.
 The accommodation will be reviewed from time to time to determine whether it should be modified and whether the reason for the accommodation still exists.